artorias111/FeatureFlow/README.md

 ## Output

-The pipeline generates annotated genome files in the `results` directory, including:
+When run in `full` mode, the pipeline generates annotated genome files in the `results` directory, including:
 - Repeat-masked genome sequences
 - Gene predictions
 - Functional annotations
 - Protein and transcript sequences

+When run in any of the other modes, the outputs are all in the `results` directory, with subdirectories named accordingly.

 Another set of outputs includes the standard `work` directory produced by Nextflow pipelines.
 The directories are named according to the executor name of the process, and contain all the output files, and command logs (as `.command.*`) for each process.